Baqend/guide/src/jsclient.md

 `Promise`s are a programming paradigm to work with asynchronous code.
 Basically used for communication and event scheduled tasks it makes code much more readable then the callback based approach.
-A Promise represents the public interface for an asynchronous operation and can be used to chain tasks the depends on each other.
+A Promise represents the public interface for an asynchronous operation and can be used to chain tasks that depend on each other.

-The Baqend SDK supports both paradigm, therefore each asynchronous method of the Baqend SDK accepts an optional success and error callback and returns a Promise for further tasks.
+The Baqend SDK supports both paradigms, therefore each asynchronous method accepts an optional success and an error callback and returns a Promise for further tasks.

-Basically there are to common ways to initialize a Promise.
-You can create a new instance of Promise with an executor function which can decide with the given resolve and reject function if the promise should be fulfilled with a given value or should be rejected with an error.
+Basically there are two common ways to initialize a Promise.
+You can create a new instance of Promise with an executor function.
+With the given resolve and reject function it can decide if the promise should be fulfilled with a given value or should be rejected with an error.
 ```js
 var promise = new Promise(function(resolve, reject) {